How to Check Your Instagram Messages

 How to Send a DM on Instagram

-Just in case you’re new to the platform, let’s also cover the process of sending a DM to someone.
-Here’s how to start a message thread on Instagram:
+If you’re new to the platform, here’s the process of sending a DM to someone.
+This process shows you how to start a message thread on Instagram.

-- Tap the message icon to bring up your DMs.
+- Tap the “Messenger” icon to bring up your Instagram DMs.

-- From the list of results, tap on the user account you want to message.
+- From the results list, tap on the user account you want to message.

-- Scroll down to get to the message box and type your message.
+- Scroll down and tap the “message box” to type your message.

 You can also start a group chat using Instagram’s messaging feature.

 - Type a name in the “search bar.”

 - Tap the name you want to message.